Brig Bash

 Female: Nicola Duncan (Portobello RC), 27:30 (2014).

-+ After some late nights/Macallan, we’ve managed to pull out all the race winners plus the records and record-holders across the history of the Brig Bash (that’s across all the age groups).
++ After some late nights/Macallan, we’ve managed to pull out all the race winners plus the records and record-holders across the history of the Brig Bash for men and women (that’s across all the age groups; zooming-in required for any reader that is not a kestrel).

 The fastest-ever 25 runs by men and ladies can be found here.